 I don't know if it's the best we've got.

-Because like Nurse Ratchet there in uh one flew over the cuckoo's nest.
+Because like Nurse Ratchet there in one flew over the cuckoo's nest, I mean, made everybody feel like an inmate.

-But apparently, uh ladies and gentlemen, the testicle lockbox is still out there, but I don't think uh very many people are afraid of it anymore because uh people by name are now coming out and Chris Dodd calling up Feynman's, hey, don't forget about me.
+But apparently, ladies and gentlemen, the testicle lockbox is still out there, but I don't think very many people are afraid of it anymore because people by name are now coming out.

-He's still trying to correct the Swiftboat Veterans for Truth campaign.
+He's still trying to correct the Swift Boat Veterans for Truth campaign.

-You have that testicle lockbox uh bit standing by listen to this, folks from the archives.
+You have that testicle lockbox bit standing.

 Hillary Clinton testicle lockbox.